Table of Contents

 When it comes to trading fees, Bitstamp does not stick to the traditional maker and taker fee model and charges a flat fee on the trades.
 You have to pay a flat fee of 0.25% for trades under $20,000.
-You can get this fee down to 0.10% if your monthly trading volume exceeds $20 million.
+You can get this fee down to 0.10% of your monthly trading volume exceeds $20 million.
 Check our list of the biggest crypto exchanges.

 The trading fees charged by Bitstamp are much higher compared to other cryptocurrency exchanges and are one of the reasons why the exchange does not have a huge user base.

 The deposit and withdrawal fee for Bitstamp varies depending on the payment method you have chosen and is as follow:

 Deposit: 5% + bank fee (in some cases)